gti-upm/Air-writing-initial/README.md

 4) Download and install "graphviz-2.38.msi" from https://graphviz.gitlab.io/_pages/Download/Download_windows.html.
 5) Add the graphviz bin folder to the PATH system environment variable (Example: "C:/Program Files (x86)/Graphviz2.38/bin/")
 6) Download and copy models from the link [Models](https://lima.gti.ssr.upm.es/index.php/s/1qkoHVfcnDSWaWL) to the subfolder "models".
-7) Capture dataset with the project [Leap acquisition](https://github.com/cda-gti-upm/Video-Acquisition-by-mouse-events).
+7) Ask to GTI for access to the _Thermal hand gesture recognition dataset_.
-8) Copy dataset to the subfolder "data", with the following folder structure:
+8) Download, extract, and copy dataset from the link [Thermal hand gesture recognition dataset](https://www.kaggle.com/gti-upm/thermal-hand-gesture-recognition-dataset) to the subfolder "input".
+The thermal hand-gesture dataset must have three subfolders: training, validation, and test, with the following folder structure inside each one:

 ```
-gesture_0/
+user_1/
-  rep_000/
+  class_1/
     frame_000000.png
     frame_000001.png
     ...
     frame_000999.png

-  rep_001/
+  class_2/
   ...
-  rep_NNN/
+  class_7/

-gesture_1/
+user_2/
   ...

-gesture_3/
+user_N/
 ```
-where `gesture_N` is a hand gesture type and `rep_N` is a repetition of the corresponding gesture.
+where `user_N` is a user name folder and `class_N` is a hand gesture type.

 ## Running the code on Windows 10